 What education means to Catherine: “Education is a tool to help me know more things and gain more knowledge and skills.”

 Family History: Catherine comes from a large family.
 She is the seventh born in a family of nine children.
 Catherine’s younger siblings are in primary school – primary school is free in Malawi.
 Her older siblings are not able to attend school due to lack of finances.
 Catherine’s father is deceased.
-Her mother is alive, but is a subsistence farmer who did not receive an education and cannot afford to pay for school fees or even basic necessities for her children.
+Her mother is a subsistence farmer who did not receive an education and cannot afford to pay for school fees or even basic necessities for her children.
 Catherine assists her mother with household chores by farming and fetching water for the family when she’s home from school.
-Catherine was the only member of her family to be selected to a private secondary school and wished to continue with her higher education.
+Catherine was the only member of her family to be selected to a private high school and wishes to continue with her higher education.
 EKARI supported Catherine through high school and, with your help, will support her higher education!